-Building Emergency Staff (BES): Wes Lockhart
+Building Emergency Staff (BES): Tracy Bereal

-The role of the BES is to support the BSEC in his/her emergency preparedness activities before, during and after an incident.
+The role of the BES is to support the BSEC in their emergency preparedness activities before, during and after an incident.
 Each building on campus should have an adequate number of trained BES personnel to assist in these activities.
 Wherever possible, a minimum of four (4) Building Emergency Staff members per department, per floor is desired.
 Some of the responsibilities of the BES include: